Harp: Folk, lever, and Celtic instruments

 In the modern era, there is a family of mid-size harps, generally with nylon strings, and optionally with partial or full levers but without pedals.
-They range from two to six octaves, and are plucked with the fingers using a similar technique to the pedal harp.
+They range from two to six octaves, and are plucked with the fingers, largely using the same techniques used for playing orchestral harps.
 Though these harps evoke ties to historical European harps, their specifics are modern, and they are frequently referred to broadly as "Celtic harps" due to their region of revival and popular association, or more generically as "folk harps" due to their use in non-classical music, or as "lever harps" to contrast their modifying mechanism with the larger pedal harp.

-The modern Celtic harp began to appear in the early 19th century in Ireland, contemporary with the dying-out of earlier forms of Gaelic harp.
-Dublin pedal harp maker John Egan developed a new type of harp which had gut strings and semitone mechanisms like an orchestral pedal harp; it was small and curved like the historical cláirseach or Irish harp, but its strings were of gut and the soundbox was much lighter.
-In the 1890s a similar new harp was also developed in Scotland as part of a Gaelic cultural revival.
+The modern Celtic harp began to appear in the early 19th century in Ireland, shortly after all the last generation of harpers had all died-out, breaking the continuity of musical training between the earlier native Gaelic harping tradition and the revival of Celtic harp playing as part of the later Celtic revival.

+John Egan, a pedal harp maker in Dublin, developed a new type of harp which had gut strings and semitone mechanisms like a reduced version of a single-action pedal harp; it was small and curved like the historical cláirseach or Irish harp, but its strings were of gut and the soundbox was much lighter.
+In the 1890s a similar new harp was also developed in Scotland as part of the popular revival of Gaelic culture.
 In the mid-20th century Jord Cochevelou developed a variant of the modern Celtic harp which he referred to as the "Breton Celtic harp"; his son Alan Stivell was to become the most influential Breton harper, and a strong influence in the broader world of the Celtic harp.

 Multi-course harps

 A multi-course harp is a harp with more than one row of strings, as opposed to the more common "single course" harp.
 On a double-harp, the two rows generally run parallel to each other, one on either side of the neck, and are usually both diatonic (sometimes with levers) with identical notes.

 The triple harp originated in Italy in the 16th century, and arrived in Wales in the late 17th century where it established itself in the local tradition as the Welsh harp (telyn deires, "three-row harp").
-The triple consists of two outer rows of identical diatonic strings with a third set of chromatic strings between them.
-These strings are off set to permit the harpist to reach past the outer row and pluck an inner string if a chromatic note is needed.
+The triple harp's string set consists of two identical outer rows of standard diatonicly tuned strings (same as a double-harp) with a third set of strings between them tuned to the missing chromatic notes.
+The strings are spaced sufficiently for the harpist to reach past the outer row and pluck an inner string when a chromatic note is needed.